-Activities offered in and around Mastatal include rainforest hikes, swimming in pristine forest rivers, soaking in hidden hot springs, wildlife viewing and birdwatching, horseback riding, and more.
+Activities offered in and around Mastatal include rainforest hikes, swimming in pristine forest rivers, soaking in hidden hot springs, a Ranch tour, wildlife viewing and birdwatching, horseback riding, touring a local chocolate farm, day classes and more.
 The area is a paradise for water lovers, as numerous rivers and waterfalls are accessed from the area with the Pacific Ocean only 15 miles to the south (though it takes over an hour to get there in a car).
 For those more interested in taking it a bit slower, Rancho Mastatal is the perfect place for kicking back, reading a good book and taking in the beautiful surroundings.

 La Iguana Chocolate Tour: Visit La Iguana Chocolate for a fabulous 2-hour tour of this locally owned and operated organic farm and chocolate making facility.
 Learn how cacao is harvested, fermented and turned into chocolate.
 Eat lots of chocolate goodies at the end of the tour!

 Wear long pants and sturdy shoes and bring lots of water and a snack (when not included in the price of the trip).
 All horses are locally trained and owned.
 We need 2 days notice to organize horseback rides.
 All rides are guided.